MaterSim/PyXtal/doc/Background.rst

 As the techniques for computational crystallography become more sophisticated, it becomes easier to model and generate new crystal structures.
 In theory, there are an infinite number of possible crystal structures, but in practice, structures which are only slightly different will converge to the same low-energy structure.
 This is because in nature, the lowest-energy structure is the most likely to be found.
 So, for a given temperature and pressure, crystallographers can analyze a large number of possible crystal structures, and determine which has the lowest energy.
 This low-energy structure is the one most likely to form under the given conditions, and thus will probably be the correct structure found on a pressure-temperature diagram.

-However, doing this "from scratch" requires a very large number of structures to be analyzed.
+However, doing this *from scratch* requires a very large number of structures to be analyzed.
 Currently, it is often not feasible to analyze every possible structural prototype, so instead random sampling is used in combination with evolutionary algorithms.
 This all amounts to crystal structure prediction (CSP).
 CSP has two opposite but complimentary applications.
 On the one hand, a material may be known to exist at a given set of conditions.
 For example, we know that iron and oxygen exist below the earth's crust, but we cannot obtain physical samples of every iron-oxygen compound, in the same pressure-temperature range.
 So, scientists use CSP to determine what crystal structures are likely to exist at the conditions found below the crust.

 On the other hand, scientists may be looking for new, undiscovered materials.
 For example, a materials scientist may want to find a new matierial which possesses certain electronic and thermal properties.
 Using what they know about existing materials as a basis, the scientist can use CSP to search a wide range of crystal structures. then, they can filter out only those which meet the application's requirements.
 Using only the best-performing candidates, the scientist can then choose to synthesize a material and perform physical experiments on it.
 Because computer time is substantially cheaper than laboratory time, a research team could save months or years of trial and error, and could save tens of thousands of dollars on experimentation.